NebbGroup/docs.qlarm.com/content/history/_index.md

 </div>

 {{<lead>}}
-Qlarm keeps all the values your sensors emit and pass through filter rules to the system.
-History [View](/glossary#view) displays the list these values.
+Qlarm keeps all the values your sensors emit and pass them through filter rules to the system.
+History [View](/glossary#view) displays the list of these values.
 They are filtered by [Tag](/glossary#tag).
-Because of the amount of the data provided, data can be presented grouped by an hour or a day and the samples for the time chunks will result the function you select.
-Also you can choose to list the data in certain period of time.
+Because of the amount of the data provided, data can be presented grouped by hour or by day and the samples for the time chunks will be a result of the function you select.
+You can also choose to list the data in certain period of time.
 You can export listed data in CSV or XLSX files.
 {{</lead>}}

 <figure class="image_container">